 - Huge, but unreliable single target healing.

-- A solid option if you lack a healer better equipped for tank healing, or if there is a lot of single target damage going out.
+- A solid option if you lack a healer better equipped for tank healing, or if there is a lot of single target damage going out through a debuff or other mechanic.

 - Mythic+: Top tier.
 Can almost single handedly take care of the tank on some packs, for a low global cooldown cost allowing you to spend a lot of time DPS’ing.